Preloader

 Option B: The CSS @import

-However if you want you have everything within your CSS file, you can have them separately importing with the rule @import at the very top of your.css file.
+Alternatively, if you want to keep everything within your CSS file, you can import the font using the @import rule.
+However, you must ensure this remains at the very top of your .css file to work correctly.

 CSS